elastisys/compliantkubernetes-apps/README.md

 ### Quickstart

-**You probably want to check the [ck8s-cluster][ck8s-cluster] repository first, since ck8s-apps depends on having two clusters already set up.**
+**You probably want to check the [ck8s-cluster][ck8s-cluster] repository first, since compliantkubernetes-apps depends on having two clusters already set up.**
 Assuming you already have everything needed to install the apps, this is what you need to do.

 1. Decide on a name for this environment, the cloud provider to use and set them as environment variables: